 Recording the trends helped them understand what was turning the curve and where they were headed, empowering them to measure the impact and plan for what was expected.

 As knowledge was gained and valuable historical data collected, they could see the strides taken from where they once were.
-They could see where they were headed if they stayed on that path because the municipal management tool had done all the math.
+They could see where they were headed if they stayed on that path because the municipal software tool had done all the math.
 THE END😊